oluwaseyiolukoya/propertyhub_v1/infra/BEST_PRACTICE_DEPLOYMENT_SUMMARY.md

 # Best Practice Deployment Summary

-This document summarizes the industry-standard CI/CD deployment setup for PropertyHub.
+This document summarizes the industry-standard CI/CD deployment setup for Contrezz.

 ---